Kaapo Kakko: New York Rangers

 Following the conclusion of his entry-level contract with the Rangers, Kakko as a restricted free agent was re-signed to a two-year, $4.2 million contract extension with New York on 28 July 2022.

 As a restricted free agent, Kakko signed a one-year, $2.4 million contract extension with New York on 13 June 2024.

 Seattle Kraken

 During the 2024–25 season, on 18 December 2024, Kakko was traded by the Rangers to the Seattle Kraken in a deal for Will Borgen and two draft picks in 2025.

+On 27 September 2025, Kakko was ruled out for approximately six weeks after breaking his hand during a preseason game.

 International play

 Kakko scored the gold medal-winning goal for Finland junior team in the 2019 World Junior Championships on 5 January 2019.
 Kakko is the youngest player in ice hockey history to win gold in all three IIHF world championship tournaments – the World U18 Championships, the World Junior Championships and the World Championships.

 Kakko played for Finland senior team in the 2019 World Championship where he led the team with six goals during tournament, while Finland won gold medals.